grupo-avispa/dsr_ros/dsr_agents/README.md

 * **`Generic agent:`** which allows the user to subscribe to a sensor topic of any kind and publish it in the DSR.
 This node is useful for users who need to integrate different types of sensors into their CORTEX system.
 * **`TF agent:`** which publishes the transformation tree as nodes in the DSR.
 This allows the user to have a visual representation of the transformations between different reference frames in their CORTEX system.

+By default all nodes are created with low priority (0).

-A DSR viewer is also included.
+A DSR viewer is also included in this package.
+This viewer allows the user to visualize the DSR graph in a graphical interface.

 **Keywords:** ROS2, cortex, dsr, deep space representation